Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • to eliminate the causes that provoked the pathology;

-• for the treatment of internal diseases that caused respiratory acidosis;
+• for the treatment of internal diseases that cause respiratory acidosis;

 • to restore normal gas exchange in the pulmonary alveoli.

-• a person is not breathing, or he has severe shortness of breath with a frequency of more than 40 breaths per minute;
+• the person is not breathing or has severe shortness of breath with a frequency of more than 40 breaths per minute;

-• oxygen therapy does not give a positive result (the partial pressure of oxygen falls below 45 mm Hg);
+• oxygen therapy does not give a positive result (the partial pressure of oxygen drops below 45 mm Hg);

-Illiterate oxygen therapy (especially with pure oxygen under pressure) leads to an increase in the content of carbon dioxide in the blood and even more pronounced respiratory disorders.
-Particular attention should be paid to the state of depression of the respiratory center, which occurs with drug overdose, poisoning with anesthetics and other pathological conditions.
+Incompetent oxygen therapy (especially with pure oxygen under pressure) leads to an increase in carbon dioxide levels in the blood and even more pronounced respiratory disorders.
+Particular attention should be paid to the state of depression of the respiratory center, which occurs during drug overdose, poisoning with anesthetics and other pathological conditions.

-In addition, with oxygen therapy, it is easy to miss the development of the "reverse" critical state - hypocapnia (carbon dioxide deficiency in the blood) and alkalosis (alkalinization of the blood).
+In addition, with oxygen therapy it is easy to miss the development of a “reverse” critical condition - hypocapnia (carbon dioxide deficiency in the blood) and alkalosis (alkalization of the blood).
 Therefore, oxygen treatment requires constant monitoring of blood gases and pH (acid-base balance).

 If necessary, the following activities are carried out:

-• the airways are regularly cleared of viscous sputum using a catheter or endotracheal tube;
+• The airways are regularly cleared of viscous mucus using a catheter or endotracheal tube;

-• physiological saline is injected through droppers to dilute and remove bronchial secretions, activate blood flow;
+• saline solution is administered through droppers to liquefy and remove bronchial secretions and activate blood flow;

 • 0.5–1 ml of a solution of Atropine sulfate 0.1% is injected subcutaneously with profuse salivation and sputum production;

-• in acute respiratory failure, an asthma attack, Prednisolone is administered intravenously, which quickly relieves mucosal edema;
+• in case of acute respiratory failure or an asthma attack, Prednisolone is administered intravenously, which quickly relieves swelling of the mucous membrane;

-• with a severe degree of respiratory acidosis, alkaline solutions (Carbicarb, Tromethamine), sodium bicarbonate are dripped in to compensate for respiratory acidosis;
+• in case of severe respiratory acidosis, alkaline solutions (Carbicarb, Tromethamine), sodium bicarbonate are infused drip-wise to compensate for respiratory acidosis;

-• diuretics are used to relieve edema, improve lung compliance;
+• Diuretics are used to relieve edema and improve the compliance of the lungs;

-Further therapy depends on the disease provocateur of hypercapnia and may include:
+Further therapy depends on the disease causing hypercapnia and may include:

 • antibacterial, anti-inflammatory, hormonal, immunostimulating drugs;

-• bronchodilators in patients with pulmonary obstruction (adrenaline, isoproteronol) in conjunction with careful therapy with small doses of oxygen;
+• bronchodilators in patients with pulmonary obstruction (Adrenaline, Isoproteronol) together with careful therapy with small doses of oxygen;

-• aerosol therapy to improve airway patency, including inhalation with a solution of sodium bicarbonate 3%, the composition of aerosols includes bronchodilators (Salbutamol, Novodrin 1%, Solutan, Euspiran, Isadrin 1%);
+• aerosol therapy to improve airway patency, including inhalation with a solution of sodium bicarbonate 3%, the composition of aerosols includes bronchodilators (Salbutamol, Novodrin 1%, Solutan, Euspiran, Izadrin 1%);

-• injections of sodium hydroxybutyrate 20%, Sibazon 0.5% (relieves spasms), Cocarboxylase (maintains blood pH in normal conditions during acidosis) and Essentiale to eliminate oxygen starvation accompanying hypercapnia and acute respiratory failure.
+• injections of sodium hydroxybutyrate 20%, Sibazon 0.5% (relieves spasms), Cocarboxylase (maintains blood pH normal during acidosis) and Essentiale to eliminate oxygen starvation accompanying hypercapnia and acute respiratory failure.

 Folk remedies

-Home therapy using folk remedies does not have an "arsenal" for a full fight against hypercapnia and acute respiratory failure.
-However, decoctions of medicinal plants can give a certain positive result in the chronic course of pathology.
-As a rule, the effect is expected if bronchopulmonary diseases become the cause of respiratory acidosis.
+Home therapy using folk remedies does not have the “arsenal” to fully combat hypercapnia and acute respiratory failure.
+However, decoctions of medicinal plants can provide a certain positive result in chronic pathology.
+As a rule, the effect is expected if the cause of respiratory acidosis is bronchopulmonary diseases.

-Many of them help to partially relax the bronchi, relieve swelling, reduce the viscosity of sputum and improve the excretion of purulent mucus from the lungs.
+Many of them help to partially relax the bronchi, relieve swelling, reduce the viscosity of sputum and improve the removal of purulent mucus from the lungs.

-With the independent use of folk recipes without a specified diagnosis, it is impossible to predict the patient's reaction to a specific remedy, and the condition can only worsen: certain herbs, foods, medicinal substances cause allergies with laryngeal edema, when inhaled with them, there is a danger of bronchospasm, sudden swelling, burns of the respiratory ways and even activation of reproduction of pathogenic microbes.
-For example, oregano, anise or licorice root, useful for breathing problems, can provoke uterine bleeding in pregnant women, allergies.
+When using folk recipes independently without a specified diagnosis, it is impossible to predict the patient’s reaction to a specific remedy, and the condition can only worsen: certain herbs, foods, medicinal substances cause allergies with swelling of the larynx, when inhaling with them there is a danger of bronchospasm, sudden swelling, respiratory burn ways and even activation of the proliferation of pathogenic microbes.
+For example, oregano, anise or licorice root, which are useful for breathing problems, can provoke uterine bleeding in pregnant women and allergies.

-The “thoracic” collections, which facilitate breathing in diseases provocateurs of gaseous acidosis, include plantain, coltsfoot, licorice, marshmallow, sage, pine buds, anise, mint, wild rosemary (poisonous), chamomile, violet, calendula.
+“Chest” herbs that make breathing easier in diseases that provoke gas acidosis include plantain, coltsfoot, licorice, marshmallow, sage, pine buds, anise, mint, wild rosemary (poisonous), chamomile, violet, calendula.

-Usually, 2 tablespoons of herbs are poured into 250-300 ml of boiling water, boiled slowly for 15 minutes, insisted for about 30-40 minutes, filtered.
-The resulting broth is brought to a volume of 200 ml by adding boiled water, and taken warm in half a glass up to 4 times a day for 2 weeks.
+Usually, 2 tablespoons of herbal mixture are poured into 250–300 ml of boiling water, boiled slowly for 15 minutes, left for about 30–40 minutes, and filtered.
+The resulting decoction is brought to a volume of 200 ml by adding boiled water, and taken warm in half a glass up to 4 times a day for 2 weeks.

 1. Carrot juice with milk.
-Warm boiled milk is poured into fresh carrot juice in a ratio of 1:1.
-The medicinal drink is drunk 100-150 ml three times a day (warm).
-Removes moisture well.
+Warm boiled milk is poured into fresh carrot juice in a 1:1 ratio.
+The medicinal drink is drunk 100–150 ml three times a day (warm).
+Removes phlegm well.

-2. Leek root decoction in milk.
-They take raw materials from 2-3 plants, removing the lower white part.
-Crush, pour 250-300 ml of milk and simmer for 10 minutes over low heat.
-Insist up to 6-7 hours.
-Filter and drink "onion milk" 5 times a day for a tablespoon.
-It relaxes the bronchi, makes breathing easier.
+2. Decoction of leek root in milk.
+Take raw materials from 2-3 plants, removing the lower white part.
+Crush, pour in 250–300 ml of milk and boil over low heat for 10 minutes.
+Leave for up to 6–7 hours.
+Strain and drink “onion milk” 5 times a day, a tablespoon.
+It relaxes the bronchi and makes breathing easier.

 Treatment prognosis and possible complications

-Hypercapnia can go unnoticed with a low content of carbon dioxide in the air.
-But it can also lead to the development of severe complications, depending on the concentration of CO 2 , physiology, human age, and internal diseases.
+Hypercapnia can go unnoticed when the carbon dioxide content in the air is low.
+But it can also lead to the development of severe complications, depending on the concentration of CO 2, physiology, age of the person, and internal diseases.

 The most serious complication of acute respiratory acidosis is hypercapnic coma, which, without intensive emergency treatment, ends in respiratory and cardiac arrest.